23-2-DSDN242/mddn242-parametric-design-panwung/README.md

 [![Open in Visual Studio Code](https://classroom.github.com/assets/open-in-vscode-718a45dd9cf7e7f842a935f5ebbe5719a5e09af4491e668f4dbf3b35d5cca122.svg)](https://classroom.github.com/online_ide?assignment_repo_id=11538107&assignment_repo_type=AssignmentRepo)
 ## MDDN 242 2023 Assignment 2

-(Replace this README with information about your alphabet.
-This is an example.)

-Each of my letters is composed with two circles.
-The size and position of the first circle is fixed, but the location and size of the second circle is controlled by three parameters.
+Each character consists of two arcs and a line.
+There is one global parameter for stroke thickness, five parameters for each of the two arcs, and four parameters for the line.
+The first arc, the blue arc, is generally used as an outer arc, and thus for most characters it has a larger radius.
+The second arc, the orange arc, is mostly used as an accent to add visual, though is does have a more important role in some characters.
+The line can serve as extra detail in some characters, but for the most part is serves the practicle function of being a verticle or horizontal line in contrast to the curved arcs.
+Letters and numbers are distinguished by the line having a 10 degree slant.

-The three parameters per letter:
+The 15 parameters per character:
+  * `sWeight`      : lineweight of character
+  * `offsetx1`     : x offset of the blue arc
+  * `offsety1`     : y offset of the blue arc
-  * `size` : radius of the second circle
+  * `radius1`      : radius of the blue arc
+  * `arcStart1`    : degree to start the blue arc
+  * `arcStop1`     : degree to end the blue arc
-  * `offsetx` : x offset of the second circle relative to the first one
+  * `offsetx2`     : x offset of the orange arc
-  * `offsety` : y offset of the second circle relative to the first one
+  * `offsety2`     : y offset of the orange arc
+  * `radius2`      : radius of the orange arc
+  * `arcStart2`    : degree to start the orange arc
+  * `arcStop2`     : degree to end the orange arc
+  * `lineXCenter`  : x line centre position
+  * `lineYCenter`  : y line centre position
+  * `lineLength`   : length of the line
+  * `lineRotation` : rotation of the line